MicrosoftDocs/iis-docs/iis/web-hosting/joining-the-web-hosting-gallery/validate-your-server-configuration.md

 ---
-title: "Validate Your Server Configuration | Microsoft Docs"
+title: "Validate Your Server Configuration"
 author: bilalaslam
 description: "Introduction ServerValidator is an extensible, plugin-based tool which checks if your server is ready to support WebMatrix.
-Typically, ServerValidator is run..." ms.author: iiscontent
+Typically, ServerValidator is run..." ms.date: 11/02/2010 ms.assetid: 4e59e385-50fa-4ba5-afb2-b361a22fcefc msc.legacyurl: /learn/web-hosting/joining-the-web-hosting-gallery/validate-your-server-configuration msc.type: authoredcontent
-manager: soshir
-ms.date: 11/02/2010
-ms.topic: article
-ms.assetid: 4e59e385-50fa-4ba5-afb2-b361a22fcefc
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/joining-the-web-hosting-gallery/validate-your-server-configuration
-msc.type: authoredcontent
 ---